kdbanman/gump/README.md

 ##Predesigned Seeds

-The odd keys spawn asymmetrical seeds that evolve into a wierd flat thing with diagonals that will eventually collapse.
+The odd number keys spawn asymmetrical seeds that evolve into a wierd flat thing with diagonals that will eventually collapse.
 Number 5 looks *so sweet* when running really fast and looked at the side with all bright colors.

-The even keys spawn symmetrical seeds that have much shorter lifespans, but evolve with really neat structures until they collapse.
+The even number keys spawn symmetrical seeds that have much shorter lifespans, but evolve with really neat structures until they collapse.
 Number 8 turns into one of the most interesting stable structures I've seen gump produce.

 The default seed that pops up when gump starts is symmetrical (it's a closed cube).
 It makes a shape like an 8-